 Drop you in Kathmandu International Airport onward your final destination and our trip ends.
 Wish you your wonderful journey!!!

-How much does dbc or Dhaulagiri base camp trek cost?
+How much does dbc or Dhaulagiri trekking cost?

-Dhaulagiri base camp or around Dhaulagiri trekking cost we offer you on USD 2550.00 is standard trek price on double occupancy basis.
-Single supplement cost will be extra USD 450.00.
-In this price, we offer you Tourist Standard accommodation at our home stay located near by Thamel, Kathmandu and tourist standard accommodation in Pokhara Fewa lake side and of course the trip price will vary according to group size.
+This trek is available now on USD 2,550 per person is standard trek price on double occupancy basis.
+But of course the trip price will vary according to group size.
 Taking flights to and from Pokhara saves your time and riding bus reduces the trip expenses.
-For the deluxe and luxury trekking tour plan, we add Kathmandu – Pokhara – Kathmandu round trip airfare, 3 star category hotel deluxe air conditioned room in Kathmandu (BB PLAN) and 2 star hotel standard accommodation in Pokhara (BB plan) with attached bathroom while on trekking on possible places, so let us know.
+For the deluxe and luxury trekking tour plan, we add Kathmandu – Pokhara – Kathmandu round trip airfare, 3-star category hotel deluxe air-conditioned room in Kathmandu (BB PLAN) and 2-star hotel standard accommodation in Pokhara (BB plan) with attached bathroom while on trekking on possible places, so let us know.
 AND WE ARE OPEN TO CUSTOMIZE YOUR TOUR AND PACKAGES PRICE AS PER YOUR REQUIREMENTS.
 International tour leaders are highly encouraged to get discount and attractive complimentary.

 - Kathmandu International airport transfer

 - 2 Nights hotel accommodation in Kathmandu valley within BB Plan basis

 - 1 Nights hotel accommodation in Pokhara valley within BB Plan basis